hanatos/vkdt/src/pipe/modules/jddcnn/readme.md

 open image denoise architecture by Attila Afra.

-the weights are read from `~/.config/vkdt/data/jddcnn-weights.dat`.
+the weights are read from `~/.config/vkdt/data/jddcnn-weights.dat`. download links will follow once the training converged.

 in the pipeline it replaces denoising and demosaicing. at the time of writing, the input should be the output of the `denoise` module, with